menew-be/menew-nextjs-test/README.md

 # ------

-# NOTICE: (DO THE FIRST TASK, IF THE BACKEND TASK HAS GIVE TO YOU:)
+# NOTICE: (DO THE FIRST TASK, IF THE BACKEND TASK HAS BEEN GIVEN TO YOU)

 # ------